DOCUMENTARY LETTER OF CREDITS

 - Document pre-read/re-examination fee (Per read): $50

 - Transferable Credit: Served on request (Lets Assume it’s 0.30%)

 - Documents for release of payment: Per set: $80

 - Extension/re-presentation: $65

+If FTNX sells good adding i.e: US$2.00 per MT to our own buy price, to cover our operational expenses and eventual gains, then it makes sense that we cannot pay added fee’s.
+An end buyer will have to pay such fee’s if we were not invited in the deal anyway.We serve the best lowest price to price basis to our clients without the added transactional costs being apparent.
 The DLC issuance fee and ongoing charges applied to the end buyer is served under UCP, and then we have the fee and charges that apply when the DLC is collected by the supplier or seller as specified under current ICC Uniform ‘Rules of Collection’ (URC) when the supplier or seller draws on the value of the credit.
-Most bank will not disclose all charges, as good customers of the bank may receive a better rates than the posted rates.
+Most bank will not disclose all charges, as good customers of the bank may receive a better rate than the posted rates.
 Issuing a credit and collecting on a credit attract small fees, and some not so small fees and charges based on the face value of the credit.
 On top of this, if the end buyer is financing a DLC, interest rate charges will also apply.
 It does not matter whether the bank issuing or collecting on the credit is situated in China, Russia or Timbuktu.etc.etc. if it’s UCP and URC endorsed such charges and fees will apply.
 This is the cost of the ‘security’ and the virtues therein of using a UCP endorsed DLC.
 Peace of mind costs money–to make money.